sabirdvd/Review-DL-for-Sentence-Semantic-Similarity/README.md

 # Add new paper
-please open an issue if want to add recent work
+Please open an issue for adding recent work.